AdobeDocs/analytics-platform.en/help/use-cases/product-analysis.md

 * **Measure Engagement and Adoption**: Understand how users progress through the product funnel, identify friction points, and track adoption of key features.
 * **Measure Retention and Churn**: Analyze user retention over time, identify indicators of churn, and develop strategies to reduce drop-off and increase loyalty.
 * **Action product insights**: Turn data-driven insights into actionable strategies to improve the user experience and drive sustainable product growth.
-* **Share insights with your organization**: Communicate key findings across teams to align efforts, foster collaboration, and ensure everyone is working toward shared product and business goals.
+* **Share insights with your organization**: Communicate key findings across teams to align efforts, foster collaboration, and ensure that everyone is working toward shared product and business goals.

 By leveraging these capabilities, Customer Journey Analytics enables you to unlock the full potential of your product and create a seamless, data-driven approach to driving user and business success.